SUBMISSION DEADLINE EXTENDED!

 PDF with project photos, drawings and text is the primary evaluation tool for jurors.

-Photos: Submit a minimum of three images/photographs and a maximum of 5 (jpg files 3200 pixels wide by 1800 pixels tall and a minimum of 72 dpi); one of the submissions can be a video.
+Photos: Submit a minimum of three images/photographs and a maximum of 5 (jpg files 3200 pixels by 1800 pixels and a minimum of 72 dpi; landscape or portrait orientation are acceptable); one of the submissions can be a video.

 Task 9: Submit payment